neo4j/neo4j-python-driver/docs/source/index.rst

 .. note::

-    The `Python Driver 1.7`_ supports older versions of python, **Neo4j 4.1** will work in fallback mode with that driver.
+    The Python driver 1.7 supports older versions of python.
+    However, the Python driver 1.7 works in fallback mode with Neo4j 4.x.
+    It does not support features introduced in Neo4j 4.0 and later, such as multiple databases, Neo4j Fabric, and fine-grained access control.
+    To run multiple databases online concurrently and do distributed queries over them, you must migrate from 1.7 to 4.x.

 ******